FradSer/outline-share/index.md

 ## Notice

-**I have nothing to do with any of the Outline servers provided by this site.**
+**I am not responsible for any Outline servers provided by this site.**